Charly1357/project1cristina/README.md

   toggle-label
 - The images appeared to large in the gallery section with the main css the flexbox it was resolved

+### Deployment

+The site was deployed on GitHub

+- I went on the main part of my github page on Settings
+- In Settings I went to Pages
+- in Pages I selected in Branch the main and save
+- I had to wait quite a long time and on the head appeared your site is live with the http adress